Obasan died the weekend before transfers.

 Kempner held up four fingers.

-"Roster!?" shouted Kempner, rocking forward in his chair, thrusting his red face towards Thackeray.
-"Twenty-nine.
-And guess how many were Longstreet baptisms?
+“The rolls!?” shouted Kempner, rocking forward in his chair, thrusting his red face towards Thackeray.
+“Twenty-nine.
+And guess how many were Longstreet’s?
 Nineteen.
 Nineteen!
 You know what that means?
-That means it's gonna be at least three months until the rest of his seventeen dunkings go off new convert and on to membership inactivity."
+That means it’s gonna be at least three months until the rest of his seventeen dunkings go off new convert and onto membership inactivity.”

-Nowland walked up behind his companion.
-He peered at his credit-card calculator and said, "Gee.
-That's only thirteen-point-eight percent."
+Nowland peered at his credit card calculator and said, “Gee.
+That’s only 13.8 percent.”

-"Just what I've always wanted.
-The record for all-time-low."
+“Yeah, just what I’ve always wanted.
+The record for all-time low.”
 Kempner sank to the floor on his knees.

-"It's just missionary-transfer-shock-syndrome," suggested Thackery.
+“It’s only missionary transfer shock syndrome,” suggested Thackeray.
 He tried to sound optimistic.
-"Activity should pick up next week."
+“Activity should pick up next week.”

 "Pick up from what?"

-"Tell them to come to church--" Kempner glared at Thackeray.
+“He’d tell them to come over to the apartment—” Kempner glared at Thackeray.

-"Hey!"
-Thackeray held his hands out in front of him.
-"I'm a ward missionary.
-I've never had anything to do with small groups.
-I don't even get why they even exist, sometimes."
+“Hey!”
+Thackeray held up his hands.
+“I’m a ward missionary.
+I’ve never had anything to do with small groups.
+I don’t even get why they even exist.”

-"They exist, Mr. Thackeray, because bishops were kinda getting the idea early on that this business of baptizing at the speed of light wasn't so heiki, and, gee, I wonder why?"
-He was still staring straight at him.
+“They exist, Mr. Thackeray, because the local bishops were getting the idea that this business of baptizing at the speed of light wasn’t so wonderful and spiritual and, gee, I wonder why?”
+He stared straight at him.
 Thackeray shifted uncomfortably.
-He didn't know if Kempner was making an explanation or an accusation.
-"So, what's your excuse--you must have done most of the baptism interviews."
+He didn’t know if Kempner was making an explanation or an accusation.
+“So, what’s your excuse—you must have done most of the baptism interviews.”

 "Yeah, I did the interviews, but that's all I did."

-"Did you even consider failing any of them?"
+“Did you ever consider failing any of them?”

-"For flip's sake, he was a zone leader."
+“For flip’s sake, he was the zone leader.”

 "What difference does that make?"